chukwudey/testChuks/README.md

 # testChuks
 Autimation Testing with the boss Henry
 My experience so far on the Automation class has been amazing...
-Added my first python file with 1st and second commit
+Added my first python file with 1st and second commit.
+This is my third commit.